Code-Institute-Submissions/Chilli-Growers/README.md

 ## Acknowledgements

+- My parents and brothers for help testing the site and suggestions to grammar and spelling.
 - My wife for suggestions on what content to add and help in color co-ordination.
 - My mentor for suggesting making a single page site instead of multiple pages.